Documentation / Mobile phones

 Note that collecting the HAR is turned off since we cannot use the HAR Export trigger on Android.

 You can configure your tests to run when the battery temperature of your phone is below a certain threshold.
-Over heated mobile phones throttles the CPU so its good to keep track of the temperature (if you send metrics to Graphite/InfluxDB the battery temperature is automatically sent).
+Overheated mobile phones throttle the CPU, so it's good to keep track of the temperature (if you send metrics to Graphite/InfluxDB the battery temperature is automatically sent).

 sitespeed.io --android --androidBatteryTemperatureLimit 32 https://www.sitespeed.io